 Using a simple thermostat is straightforward.
 Plug the heater into the thermostat and the thermostat into the wall outlet.
 Set the thermostat to the desired temperature level and place the probe to the location in the enclosure where you want to control the heat level.

-I use both Zilla and Hydrofarm thermostats.
+I have used both Zilla and Hydrofarm t-stats for years.
 They are reasonably priced and commonly available.

-The Zilla temperature controller (pic) lets you adjust the heat level to 60-105 °F and the Zoo Med Repti-Temp thermostatto 70-110 °F. Zilla t-stat is a simple on/off thermostat with a manual dial.
-It's available in 1-plug and 3-plug versions to accommodate different number of heat sources.
-A-life and Esu Reptile thermostats look exactly like Zilla's.
+The Zilla temperature controllers (pic above) are simple on/off thermostats with a manual dial.
+They are available in 1-plug and 3-plug versions to accommodate a different number of heat sources.
+Similar t-stats are available under various names, for example, the A-life and Esu reptile thermostats look exactly like Zilla's.

-You can measure the energy consumption of your reptile bulbs with an electricity usage monitor.
+You can measure the energy consumption of your reptile bulbs and heaters with an electricity usage monitor.
 Kill A Watt is a popular, inexpensive meter.
 It's very easy to use.
-Just plug it in!
+Just plug it in.
 You may be quite surprised by the electricity consumption of some bulbs and small appliances.

 Out of curiosity, I tested some of my UV and heat bulbs.
 My 100W MVB's actually use 114-120 watts!
 In comparison, a 20W T-8 UV tube and a 75W reptile basking bulb use 87 watts combined.
 My 60W CHE's use about 59 watts, and the 75W reptile basking bulbs use about 72 watts.

 I use a variety of thermometers and hygrometers.
 Readings between different types of units can vary, so compare them.
-Always check the temperatures at both ends of the enclosure to ensure an adequate temperature gradient.
-Measure the temperature at the substrate level where the tortoise lives.
+Always check the temperatures at both ends of the enclosure to ensure an adequate temperature gradient and also measure the temperature at the substrate level where the tortoise lives.

-I have a bunch of Acu-Rite Home Comfort Monitors.
-They've become my "default" thermometer-hygrometers for indoor enclosures and egg incubators.
+Digital thermometers tend to be more accurate than cheap dial ones.
+I have a bunch of Acu-Rite temp & humidity monitors.
+They've become my default thermometer-hygrometers for general use.
 They have lasted a lot longer than several reptile brands and models I've used.
-They are inexpensive and seem to be accurate enough, usually within 1-2 °F of each other.
+They are inexpensive and seem to be accurate enough for enclosures, usually within 1-2 °F of each other.
 The humidity readings vary a bit more, about 1-5 % or so.

-A hand-held temperature gun (temp gun), a digital infrared thermometer, is another useful gadget to have.
-It allows you to spot check any surface temperature in an instant.
-Pro Exotics's low-priced temp guns PE1 & PE2 (black PE1 in pic) are a popular choice.
-I have one of those, too.
+A hand held temperature gun (temp gun), a digital non-contact infrared thermometer, is another useful gadget to have.
+It allows you to spot check any surface or bath water temperature in an instant.